isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-germany.md

 <sup>5</sup> Skype consumer calls are not supported in Office 365 Germany because there is no Skype consumer federation upon which to make calls.
 However, Federated calling is supported.<br/>
 <sup>6</sup> Not available in Office 365 Germany, but coming soon.

-## <a name="visio-online-features"></a>Recursos do Visio Online
+## <a name="visio-for-the-web-features"></a>Visio para recursos da Web
 <a name="BM3_Skype"> </a>

-O Visio online está disponível para o Office 365 Alemanha.
-Para saber mais sobre o Visio Online, confira o artigo [Descrição de serviço Online do Visio](../visio-online-service-description/visio-online-service-description.md).
+O Visio para a Web está disponível para o Office 365 Alemanha.
+Para obter mais informações sobre o Visio para a Web, consulte o [Visio para a descrição do serviço Web](../visio-online-service-description/visio-online-service-description.md).